j1nma/collaborative-filtering/README.md

 - Item based filtering

-- One other model based filtering approach #TODO
+- Autoencoder NN

 Their performance is compared in two ways:

-- Effectiveness of the recommendation on a supplied training set.
+- Effectiveness of the recommendation on a supplied training set: MSE

 - Efficiency of the recommendation (i.e. runtime).